Quva/sparkplug/README.md

 ```

 ### Event Message
-Event Message is contained inside the message body of the container that has type "event" like so:
+Event Message is contained inside the message body of the container like so:
 ```
 {
   "message_header": {